Outputs a sequence of values from the specified enumerator, applying the specified filtering/ordering/limits.

 demoSimplest, demoCfgArgs, hax.miniTag, hax.htmlImage, hax.htmlLink, hax.htmlLinks, hax.htmlAnchors, hax.xmlEscape, hax.dtFormat, hax.unMarkup, hax.noOp, hax.snippet, hax.iterator, hax.feedView, —that final comma baffles, for one— here's how and why:

-uses as input feeds essentially what the described-earlier FeedNames True
+All uses as input feeds essentially what the described-earlier FeedNames True enumerator

 for example actual posts together in individual (to be dynamically assembled from such unique-value outputs) sub-ordinate